ankitmodi/ankitmodi.github.io/_posts/2020-12-21-my-year-in-books-2020.md

 <br>
 My rating: ___5 out of 5 stars___
 <br><br>
 Bad blood is an absolute page-turner.
 The thrill in this business story is on par with Phil turner's  <i>Shoe Dog</i> , albeit its lessons lie on the opposite end of the spectrum.
 This is  <i>How Not to Run a Start-Up 101</i>  in blood & flesh.
-The enormity of the fraud and the blatant disregard for ethics is mind-boggling - especially since Theranos dealt in health care. <br/> <br/> John Carreyrou has done a commendable job at first conducting this investigation and then writing so lucidly about it.
+The enormity of the fraud and the blatant disregard for ethics is mind-boggling - especially since Theranos dealt in healthcare. <br/> <br/> John Carreyrou has done a commendable job at first conducting this investigation and then writing so lucidly about it.
 It almost reads like fiction.
-He aptly summarizes the silicon valley culture which led to this fiasco: <br/> <blockquote> <i>Hyping your product to get funding while concealing your true progress and hoping that reality will eventually catch up to the hype continues to be tolerated in the tech industry.</i></blockquote>
+He aptly summarizes the silicon valley culture which led to this fiasco: <br/> <br/><i>"Hyping your product to get funding while concealing your true progress and hoping that reality will eventually catch up to the hype continues to be tolerated in the tech industry.""</i>
 <br clear="all"><br>